 Current and recent highlights of Mark’s public international law work include:

-- acting as counsel (led by Ben Emmerson QC) in relation to a complex UN Human Rights Committee application against Kazakhstan, brought by members of the Kazakhstani-Palestinian Hourani family;
+- acting as counsel (led by Ben Emmerson QC) in relation to a complex UN Human Rights Committee application against Kazakhstan;

 - advising (as junior to Geoffrey Robertson QC) a Middle Eastern government on the strength of its position, as a matter of international law, in the context of a high profile dispute with neighbouring countries (instructed by Howard Kennedy LLP);

-- advising the Kingdom of Bahrain on compliance with its periodic reporting obligations under the International Covenant on Civil and Political Rights and the Convention against Torture;
+- advising the Kingdom of Bahrain on compliance with its periodic reporting obligations under the International Covenant on Civil and Political Rights and the Convention against Torture (led by Amal Clooney);

 - providing ad hoc advice to the Kingdom of Bahrain on various issues related to domestic legal and political reform in light of the recommendations made by the Bahrain Independent Commission of Inquiry and Bahrain’s international obligations (led by Tariq Baloch); and

-- acting as counsel in Egypt v Ibrahim Halawa and ors (before United Nations tribunals), a case involving applications to the UN Working Group on Arbitrary Detention, the UN Special Rapporteur on Torture and the UN Special Rapporteur on Human Rights and Counter-Terrorism; and
+- acting as counsel in Egypt v Ibrahim Halawa and ors (before United Nations tribunals), a case involving applications to the UN Working Group on Arbitrary Detention, the UN Special Rapporteur on Torture and the UN Special Rapporteur on Human Rights and Counter-Terrorism.

 Mark has significant experience of acting as counsel to public inquiries.
 He is currently instructed as junior counsel on a statutory inquiry in England and Wales (under the Inquiries Act 2005).
 He also has experience of advising on an international inquiry conducted according to UN rules.
 Current and recent highlights of Mark’s public inquiries work include: